National Eucharistic Revival:

 Programs at St. James:

-Sister Anne Alderman SSJ facilitates three reoccurring programs in the Pine Room at St. James the Apostle church in Trumansburg.
+Sister Anne Alderman, SSJ facilitates these three reoccurring programs in the Pine Room at St. James the Apostle, Trumansburg.
+If you have questions about any of these programs, contact Sister Anne at 607–209–4206 or email a.alder1980@gmail.com.

 Victims Assistance:

 Victims of sexual abuse should always report to the civil authorities.
 To receive help and guidance from the Roman Catholic Diocese of Rochester, contact the Victim Assistance Coordinator: Deborah Housel 525-328-3228, ext.
-1555 or by email to [email protected].
+1555 or by email to victimsassistance@dor.org.

 Mass Intention Requests: